TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/usb/usb_cdc_echo_example.md

 - Create two virtual COM ports visible to an USB host
 - Any alphabetic input from the USB host will be echo-ed back in lower case on one COM and in upper case in the other COM port

+# USB Logging Template Example

+- This example also demonstrate how to enable logging for USB using shared memory log feature.
+	- The R5FSS0_0_freertos/nortos core will write logs in the shared memory and R5FSS0_1_freertos/nortos core will read and print it on UART0.
+- see \ref USB_DEVICE_DRIVER for more information on how to enable USB logs.
+- see \ref KERNEL_DPL_DEBUG_PAGE for more information on how to enable shared memory log feature.

+\note
+	- Enabling logs in debug build may lead to unwanted behaviour as the application code is build with -O0 flag.
+	- It is recomended to use **release** build when USB logging is enabled.

 # Supported Combinations {#EXAMPLES_USB_CDC_ECHO_EXAMPLE_COMBOS}

 \cond SOC_AM64X